danielbodnar/awesome-stars/BY-LANG.md

 - [vyos/vyos.vyos](https://github.com/vyos/vyos.vyos) - Ansible Network Collection for VyOS
 - [code-kern-ai/refinery](https://github.com/code-kern-ai/refinery) - The data scientist's open-source choice to scale, assess and maintain natural language data.
 Treat training data like a software artifact.
 - [CentOS-PaaS-SIG/linchpin](https://github.com/CentOS-PaaS-SIG/linchpin) - ansible based multicloud orchestrator
-- [KasperskyLab/TinyCheck](https://github.com/KasperskyLab/TinyCheck) - TinyCheck allows you to easily capture network communications from a smartphone or any device which can be associated to a Wi-Fi access point in order to quickly analyze them.
-This can be used to chec
 - [vulmon/Vulmap](https://github.com/vulmon/Vulmap) - Vulmap Online Local Vulnerability Scanners Project
 - [airbnb/streamalert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.
 - [mandiant/capa](https://github.com/mandiant/capa) - The FLARE team's open-source tool to identify capabilities in executable files.